cocoaaa/GP2017-Assignments/README.md

 On Windows you can download it from:
 [https://cmake.org/download/](https://cmake.org/download/)

-### Cloning the Assigment Repository
+### Cloning the Assignment Repository
-Before you are able to clone your private assigment repository, you need to have a active [Github](https://github.com/) account.
+Before you are able to clone your private assignment repository, you need to have a active [Github](https://github.com/) account.
 Then you can create your own private online repository by following this link: https://classroom.github.com/assignment-invitations/230fae0409c8c597b4e843fbe1819095

 In the next step you need to clone it to your local harddrive
 ```